Lora-net/lora_gateway/loragw_hal/README.txt

 * lgw_stop, to stop the hardware
 * lgw_receive, to fetch packets if any was received
 * lgw_send, to send a single packet (non-blocking, see warning in usage section)
+* lgw_status, to check when a packet has effectively been sent

 For an standard application, include only this module.
 The use of this module is detailed on the usage section.